-Any member of a council, committee, subcommittee and subordinate body, and local and community board, may move a motion to suspend specified standing orders at a meeting of which they are a member.
+Any member of a community board, committee or subcommittee may move a motion to suspend specified standing orders at a meeting of which they are a member.
 Any such motion must also include the reason for the suspension.
-If seconded, the Chairperson must put the motion without debate and at least 75 per cent of the members present and voting must support the motion for it to be carried.
+If seconded, the Chairperson must put the motion without debate and at least 75% of the members present and voting must support the motion for it to be carried.